 Toasts couldn’t happen though, without also having something to toast with – and in Georgia, the birthplace of winemaking, wine is the only beverage that can make for a true supra experience.

 Be aware that wine drinking in Georgia is certainly not about getting drunk.
 Georgians take the whole process of wine production and drinking very seriously.
 Toasting is a very important ritual at a Georgian table.
 Georgian toasts are like speeches or stories, in which the speaker says something personal about an important, emotional theme.
 While this is serious business, there is also a lot of humor and warmth in this tradition.
 Between toasts spontaneous singing and dancing of guests is common.

 Although drunken behavior would be considered shameful, being able to drink huge amounts of wine, especially for male attendees of the supra, is a necessary talent.
 There will be many, many toasts over hours of toasting and feasting.
 Foreigners may find it hard to keep up!
 But that should not put you off trying to get invited to a real Georgian Supra when you visit Georgia.
 It’s a unique cultural event and an honor to be invited.

-A good Tamada should also be sensitive enough to feel the mood of the table, he needs to feel the atmosphere and try to maintain positive mood.
+A good Tamada should also be sensitive enough to feel the mood of the table, he needs to feel the atmosphere and try to maintain a positive mood.
 Most of the toasts are given at the early stages of the meal, and then they slow down as the night goes on.
-Throughout the dinner the Tamada is expected to finish each glass of wine on each toast, but it is shameful for a Tamada to act drunk.
+Throughout the dinner, the Tamada is expected to finish each glass of wine on each toast, but it is shameful for a Tamada to act drunk.
 So, that is quite a tricky balance to find.
-Small wine glasses and servings for each toast is one solution, but still it is common at a full length, all day supra for a Tamada to drink more than 3 litres of wine.
+Small wine glasses and servings for each toast is one solution, but still, it is common at a full length, all day supra for a Tamada to drink more than 3 litres of wine.